Frostiae/AllPlay-Eel/README.md

-# All-In-One playlist to bridge across YouTube, Spotify, and more to come.
+# All-In-One playlist
+This project is built on the eel library using Chromium.
+The purpose is to build playlists